MayroseLab/MayroseLab/New_labmates/Cluster introduction.md

 srun --ntasks=56 -p power-general -A power-general-users --pty bash
 ```

-Or to use a scesific machine:
+Or to use a specific machine:
 ```
 srun --ntasks=56 -p power-general -A power-general-users --nodelist="compute-0-12" --pty bash
 ```